JakobWiegert/unifi-docker-compose-template/README.md

 # unifi-docker-compose-template
-All (example) files for a runnning a unifi network application in Docker.
+All (example) files for runnning a unifi network application in Docker.

 ## What is this?